 Start off your Lake District walking tour with one of the region’s classic routes.
 It’s a fairly easy stroll around the lake, through gorgeous grassy moors and lovely views of Lakeland Fells.

-Expect to spend about an hour on this two mile walk, and don’t worry about being an expert trekker.
+Expect to spend about an hour on this 3km walk, and don’t worry about being an expert trekker.
 The walk is also dog-friendly, and very accessible.
 There are mobility scooters (called ‘Trampers’) that are available for those who need it, if you call in advance.

-At over 2,600ft, the mountain Old Man Coniston is an excellent walk for those with a bit of stamina.
+At over 792m, The Old Man of Coniston mountain is an excellent walk for those with a bit of stamina.

 A good starting point is the school in Coniston or Scout Scar car park.
 It’s a pleasant walk at first, but does become more challenging as the hike progresses.
 Expect glorious views from the top of the mountain, but prepare yourself for a steep descent.

-Hitting the pub afterwards (you could spend around six hours walking) is practically essential.
+You might spend around six hours walking, so hitting the pub afterwards is practically essential.
 The Sun in Coniston is particularly lovely.

 Starting at Swirls Car Park in Thirlmere, you’re looking at one of the most straightforward hikes to the top of Helvellyn.

-At 950m tall, Helvellyn’s a steep slope to climb, so you’ll need appropriate walking gear, and may want to stop for rests as you ascend.
+At 950m tall, Helvellyn is a steep slope to climb, so you’ll need appropriate walking gear, and you may want to stop for rests as you ascend.
 Once on top, the scenery is spectacular, though going during pleasant weather is ideal, so your rewarding view isn’t obscured.

 Starting from Scales in Keswick, the entire hike to the grassy top will take roughly four hours.
 This is another good walk for sunny (or at least clear) days, as a misty sky will disrupt the stunning views from Hallsfell.